WaylonWalker/waylonwalker.com/pages/blog/thoughts-on-unit-tests.md

 ## Most of us are assemblers

 So much of software engineering is assembling existing well tested code.
-Crud applications, ui, Data Pipelines, building on top of battle tested code.
+Crud applications, UI, Data Pipelines, building on top of battle tested code.

 ## Manufacturing Analogy - Unit Testing